casefabric/guide/docs/mendix/designmodels.md

 and business identifiers are not (yet) available for the DCM plugin.

 ![Person case file model](assets/mendix/person_casefile_model.png)

+#### Note on Inheritance

+It is possible to define inheritance and its available in the case file.
+When you refer to the base Entity (Vehicle in this example), you can only use Vehicle properties in your case file model.
+See the Person case file model above: It is possible to select the vehicle color but it is not possible to make use of the Cars brand or the Cycles Gears.

+**Currently the specific elements (Car, Cycle) are serialized into the case file, they are not recognized as types**

 ### Using Pages as Human Tasks